martc55/Jbd2Solis/README.md

 float ChargeCurrentLimit = 25; - (BMS set to 30A)
 float DischargeCurrentLimit  = 60; - (BMS set to 65A)
 float StateOfHealth  = 99; - (BMS dos not calculate SoH)
-(The BMS should be set up as safety device if the inverter falls.)
+(The BMS should be set up as a safety device if the inverter falls.)

 CAN bus PylonTech Protocol
 ![CAN_bus2](https://github.com/martc55/Jbd2Solis/assets/40126951/c49fbcd9-d86c-4adb-a7a8-d5cfb6922707)